singapaul/26PairsTS/README.md

-1) Fully integrate a modal register
+1) Fully integrate a modal register - WIP - Need to swap all current now undefined set calls to instead call for the dispatch
 2) Tidy up the board and header components
+3) can we track current game time using redux?
+4) lets create .styles.ts files and move our styled components to seperate files.
 1) Create a routes folder/hooks folder of navigate to - DONE needs implementing
 2) Upgrade the share functionality to use the naviagtor API - DONE neeeds testing
 3) Strip out local storage